 The Library offers laptop loans to students.
 You may request a semester-long laptop or device loan to ensure you can complete your online class work.
 Be aware that failure to return laptops on time results may result in fines.

-Yes, the MVC Learning Center continues to offer online and in-person services.
+Yes, the MVC Academic Success Center continues to offer online and in-person services.
 You will have academic support, tutoring, writing and reading, math and supplemental instruction help even if you are enrolled in only online classes.
-If you are taking in-person classes, the Learning Center will be open for service starting the second week of the semester.
+If you are taking in-person classes, the Academic Success Center will be open for service starting the second week of the semester.

 All cars must have a registered permit during spring, summer and fall terms, regardless of the cost of parking.
 Students simply register their vehicle's license plate to be granted a virtual permit.
 You may register up to 2 vehicles.
 Order your virtual permit through MyPortal or WebAdvisor.
 Semester and day permits do have fees.